"Compulsions are a lousy solution to the problem of having obsessions" – Dr Fred Penzel

 Mild OCD is usually treated with cognitive-behavioural therapy (CBT) alone.
 In cases of moderate OCD, doctors tend to recommend a more intensive course of CBT or medication (typically antidepressants).
 For severe OCD, the NICE guidelines recommend combined treatment with CBT and medication.
 Medication, by controlling the symptoms of OCD, can give CBT the chance to work.
 Your GP can advise you on this.

 CBT helps the OCD sufferer to see that their problem is one of anxiety rather than danger and helps the person overcome their need for certainty.
-Exposing oneself to feared situations will also be central to successful therapy.
+Exposing oneself to feared situations (known as exposure and response prevention, or ERP) will also be central to successful therapy.
 Initially, this involves relatively easy situations, before gradually working up to more difficult ones.
 Over time, it becomes easier to face to up to the different fears and the anxiety gradually fades away.

 Tragically, it's estimated the average OCD sufferer waits 11 years before getting treatment.
 Worse, some people never seek treatment, potentially resulting in their OCD lasting for decades and worsening with age.
 If treated appropriately, “some people go into complete remission”, writes GP, bestselling author and CBT expert Dr Harry Barry, “and the vast majority experience significant alleviation of their symptoms, allowing them to lead normal lives” (1).

 1 – Barry, Harry, 2016.
 Flagging Anxiety & Panic: How to Reshape your Anxious Mind and Brain.